-A. All travel requests must conform to applicable provisions of Policies 3.30 and 3.40.

-• • • •

-B, Personnel traveling at Authority expense shall, consistent with the provisions of Policies 3,30 and 3.4 l0 , use

-the most economical means ava
+- A. All travel requests must conform to applicable provisions of Policies 3.30 and 3.40. - B. Personnel traveling at Authority expense shall, consistent with the provisions of Policies 3.30 and 3.40, use the most economical means available to affect the travel.